oemof/DHNx/docs/optimization_models.rst

 producers, the consumers, and the potential forks of the DHS system.
 All geometry information of the network system is passed by an *id* for each element.
 Thus, the line layer connects all points and provides the spatial relation with the attributes *from_node*, *to_node*, and *length*.
-If you prepare the data, be careful that every consumer is connected to an edge/line, and every piping network system is connected to at least one producer.
+If you prepare the data, be careful that every consumer is connected to an pipe, and every piping network system is connected to at least one producer.

 .. _TN_Input :